miguelamda/DL/README.md

 [Visita mi web aquí para más información.](https://www.cs.us.es/~mdelamor)

-Important note: I do not own the copyright of the images employed in the slides and the Jupyter notebooks.
+__Important note__: I do not own the copyright of the images employed in the slides and the Jupyter notebooks.